 ←Menu of Letters of George Moore

-Throughout his life, George Moore addressed letters to family members, friends, fans, associates, and the editors of newspapers.
-They were variously handwritten, typed by a secretary, and printed in periodicals and books.
+Throughout his life, George Moore addressed thousands of letters to family, friends, business associates, and the editors of newspapers.
+The letters were variously handwritten, typed by secretaries, and some were printed.

-In general my transcriptions of the letters are “medium fidelity.”
-To enhance readability, I silently normalized layout and emended illegible handwriting, typos, and careless (versus intentional) spelling errors.
+To enhance readability and searchability, I standardized layout, added paragraph breaks, emended illegible handwriting, typos, and careless spelling errors.
 I bracketed text that I inserted and omitted non-textual elements.

-The letters are grouped in chronological order by decade, then by year, then listed by calendar date and recipient.
+Letters are listed on cascading menus in chronological order by decade, then by year, then listed by calendar date and recipient.
 When possible I dated undated letters based on internal or contextual evidence.

 Leave a comment